 Among the three methods for hard drive disposal, destruction provides the best balance between security and cost.
 The lower cost and higher security of hard drive destruction can help provide a solution for both requirements.

-Hard Drive Destruction versus Formatting & Degaussing
+Hard Drive Destruction versus Wiping & Degaussing

-Hard Drive Destruction vs. Formatting
+Hard Drive Destruction vs. Wiping

 Hard Drive Destruction vs. Degaussing